Jhih-Ciang/Jhih-Ciang.github.io/_pages/about.md

 I am currently an Assistant Professor at the Department of Computer Science and Information Engineering at the National Taiwan Normal University (NTNU).
 Prior to this role, I served as a Postdoctoral Researcher in the [CMLab AIMM group](https://aimm.cmlab.csie.ntu.edu.tw/index.html) at National Taiwan University (NTU) under the mentorship of Prof. [Wen-Huang Cheng](https://www.csie.ntu.edu.tw/~wenhuang/).
 Additionally, I have gained valuable experience as a Research Assistant at Academia Sinica and earned my Ph.D. from NTU.

 My research interests span computer vision, machine learning, multimedia, and artificial intelligence, with a focus on developing innovative approaches for real-world applications.
-I am passionate about mentoring highly self-motivated students and fostering collaborative research.
+I am passionate about mentoring highly motivated students and am open to potential collaborative research.
 If you are interested in collaboration or research opportunities, feel free to reach out.

+My research interests encompass **computer vision**, **machine learning**, **multimedia**, and **artificial intelligence**, with a strong emphasis on developing innovative solutions for real-world challenges.
+I am dedicated to mentoring highly motivated students and fostering their growth in research and problem-solving.
+Additionally, I am open to potential collaborations and welcome opportunities to work on impactful research projects.
+If you are interested in collaboration or research opportunities, feel free to reach out.

+📩 *jcwu (at) csie (dot) ntnu (dot) edu (dot) tw*

 # Academic Service